 Name

-The end of the table.
+End of table.
 8.12

-• formation and (or) accumulation of waste, which (regardless of the hazard class for the environment) is a source of fire hazard or explosive.
+• the formation and (or) accumulation of waste, which (regardless of the hazard class for the environment) is a source of fire hazard or explosive.

 • 14.
 Information on measures aimed at reducing the impact of waste generated by an individual entrepreneur or legal entity on the state of the environment.
-This section includes materials on ongoing (planned) events:
+This section includes materials about ongoing (planned) events:

 • removal (for the purpose of processing, neutralization, disposal, etc.) of previously accumulated waste;